SwitchbladeBot/invidget/README.md

 # invidget
-Invite widgets that look just like the ones on the Discord client!
+SVG invite widgets that look just like the ones on the Discord client!